isomerpages/mol-services/_government-services/02-check-govt-benefits/00a-overview(accordion).md

     Use [this tool](https://www.mom.gov.sg/employment-practices/leave/annual-leave/eligibility-and-entitlement){:target="_blank"} to calculate the number of annual leave days you can get.

 claim:
 - title: Submit Your Claim During eFiling
   content: |
-    During efiling, you can submit your claim if this is the first time you are claiming this relief or you need to make a revision to your claim:
+    During efiling, you can submit your claim if you need to make a revision to your claim:
     <ol>
         <li>Log in to <a href="https://mytax.iras.gov.sg/ESVWeb/default.aspx" target="_blank">MyTax Portal</a></li>
         <li>Go to “Individuals” > “File Income Tax Return”</li>